 I understand why I was born and my job is in alignment with my life purpose.

-I understand why I was born but my job is too small for my spirit; yet I am doing nothing to change my current situation because my job provides money and I fully accept that my job and purpose are two different aspects of my life.
+I understand why I was born but my job is too small for my spirit; yet I am not changing my current situation because my job provides money and I accept that my job and purpose are two different aspects of my life.

 I understand why I was born but my job is too small for my spirit; but I am exploring job opportunities more in alignment with my life purpose.